lugrinc/ADA-project-claire/README.md

 POLITICAL DATA
 <li> Results of the federal votations (2010-2016)
 For each popular votation, we have the number and percentage of people that voted yes, no or blank, as well as the participation levels.
-This information is available for the whole country (downloadable table) or by canton (tables to be scraped)
+This information is available for the whole <a href=" https://www.bfs.admin.ch/bfs/fr/home/statistiques/politique/votations.assetdetail.255285.html">country</a> (downloadable table) or by canton (tables to be scraped)
 <li> Votation recommendations by party (2010-2016)
 For each votation in a given year, we have the recommendations of the main parties (as yes or no).